Dirac equation: Meaning of the Dirac fields

 in the sense of the Schwinger–Dyson equations.
 This version of the equation can also be acquired by taking the expectation value of the operator equation.

+The Dirac equation also arises in describing the time evolution of a spinor field in classical field theory.
+Such a field theory would have to lift the Lorentz group to the special linear group $\text{SL}(2,\mathbb C)$ as its spacetime symmetry group, since the former does not admit spinor representations.
+This is in contrast to the quantum theory which does admit spinor representations even when the spacetime symmetries are described by the Lorentz group.
+This is because the states in a Hilbert space are defined only up to a complex phase, so particles belong to projective representations rather than regular representations, with the projective representations of the Lorentz group being equivalent to regular representations of $\text{SL}(2,\mathbb C)$.
+Classical spinor fields do not ordinarily arise as macroscopic classical fields in our universe because the Pauli exclusion principle prevents populating the field with a sufficient number of particles to reach the classical limit.
+However, many-fermion systems can often be described classically using fermion bilinears or collective observables, such as the current or the stress-energy tensor.

 Properties

 Lorentz transformations

 The Lorentz group $\text{SO}(1,3)$, (Note: Strictly speaking the $\text{SO}^+(1,3)$, which is the part of the Lorentz group connected to the identity.
 It excludes parity and time-reversal transformations.) describing the transformation between inertial reference frames, can admit many different representations.
-A representation is a particular choice of matrices that faithfully (Note: A representation, mapping group elements $g \in G$ to matrices $\rho(g) \in \text{GL}(V)$, is faithful if the mapping between group elements and matrices is injective.) represent the action of the group on some vector space, where the dimensionality of the matrices can differ between representations.
+A representation is a particular choice of matrices that faithfully (Note: A representation, mapping group elements $g \in G$ to matrices $\rho(g) \in \text{GL}(V)$, is faithful if the mapping between group elements and matrices is injective.) represent the action of the group on some vector space, which is sometimes referred to as a module, where the dimensionality of the matrices can differ between representations.
 For example, the Lorentz group can be represented by $4\times 4$ real matrices $\Lambda$ acting on the vector space $\mathbb R^{1,3}$, corresponding to how Lorentz transformations act on vectors or on spacetime.
-Another representation is a set of $4\times 4$ complex matrices acting on Dirac spinors in the complex vector space $\mathbb C^4$.
-A smaller representation is a set of $2\times 2$ complex matrices acting on Weyl spinors in the $\mathbb C^2$ vector space.
+Another related representation is a set of $4\times 4$ complex matrices acting on Dirac spinors in the complex vector space $\mathbb C^4$.
+A smaller related representation is a set of $2\times 2$ complex matrices acting on Weyl spinors in the $\mathbb C^2$ vector space.